Blocss/atoms.reset/README.md

-# Blocss: atoms.reset – v0.0.1
+# Blocss: atoms.reset – v1.0.0

-The `reset` module is a considered approach to resetting elements.
-It selectively removes margins and paddings from certain elements, and provides some sensible defaults for some others.
+The `reset` module is a thin layer on top of normalize.css that provides a starting point more suitable for web applications.
+Removes the default spacing and border for appropriate elements.

 Read more about [Blocss](https://blocss.github.io/blocss).